 Comment below to share how your pup went from nervous nellie to cool cucumber!

 Please note: Portland Pet Food Company products are available in more than 1,000 stores nationwide.
 Our natural, healthy dog food toppings and natural, healthy dog treats are great for senior dogs and dogs who are picky eaters.
 We have gluten-free dog food toppings and treats in a variety of flavors.
-All of our dog food products are available by subscription.
+All of our dog food products are available as part of a dog food subscription, delivered to your home on your schedule.